jacklv999/mytest/读书笔记/ML&DL/CVPaper/CV-Baseline/NIN论文笔记.md

 $$
 Here $n$ is the number of layers in the multilayer perceptron

-From cross channel (feature map) pooling point of view, it is equivalent to cascaded cross channel pooling.
+From cross channel view, it is equivalent to cascaded cross channel pooling.
 Each pooling layer performs weighted linear recombination on the input feature maps.

 This cascaded cross channel parameteric pooling structure allows complex and learnable interactions of cross channel information.